 Is a dive liveaboard necessary to experience the best wreck diving in the world?

-There’s nowhere else in the world where there are so many wrecks that are so tightly packed into a coral reef lagoon.
-Not only that, you’ll experience sharks, rays and turtles, plus corals and coral fish like you would in any other tropical coral reef dive.
+A Truk Lagoon diving liveaboard is possibly the best way to dive the deep wrecks in Truk Lagoon.
+There’s nowhere else in the world with so many wrecks in one location tightly packed into a coral reef lagoon.
+You also experience sharks, rays and turtles, plus corals and coral fish too.

-Truk Lagoon Diving Liveaboard: Truk Lagoon Diving liveaboards include the 16 diver Truk Master liveaboard and the permanently moored 22 diver SS Thorfinn liveaboard.
-The benefits of diving Truk Lagoon from either liveaboard include all-inclusive meals, spending time with like-minded divers and less time travelling back and forth to the dive sites.
+Truk Lagoon diving liveaboards include Truk Master Liveaboard and permanently moored SS Thorfinn Liveaboard.
+The benefits of diving Truk Lagoon from either dive liveaboard include all-inclusive meals, spending time with like-minded divers and less travel time back and forth to the dive sites.

 Truk Lagoon diving liveaboards available for diving

 More details about these two Truk Lagoon liveaboards.
 Both are available from Liveaboard.com and are are as follows:

 The Truk Master liveaboard – overall rating 7.9 out of 10

 Liveaboard dive boat Truk Master has the following characteristics:

 - Operates year round diving trips to Truk Lagoon.